lanylow/rbxfpsunlocker-osx/README.md

 The first Roblox FPS unlocker for macOS.
 This is a very simple and unpolished FPS unlocker with more updates to come.
 This has been tested and working both on Intel-based Macs and on M1 Macs using Rosetta 2.

 ## Setup
+*Note: you must have `sudo` permissions in order to do the steps below.
+If you do not have `sudo` permissions, either change your account or add yourself to the sudoers file.*
 1. Download the latest release from here: https://github.com/lanylow/rbxfpsunlocker-osx/releases.
 2. Extract `rbxfpsunlocker.zip` by double clicking on it, if it wasn't extracted automatically.
 3. Place `rbxfpsunlocker` in any folder you want to keep it in.
 4. Right click on `rbxfpsunlocker`, then press the Option key, and finally click "Copy rbxfpsunlocker as file name"
-5. In a text editor, paste the text in, then add `sudo .` before it. example:
+5. In a text editor, paste the text in, then add `sudo .` before it.
+For example:

 ```
 sudo ./Users/MyUser/Downloads/rbxfpsunlocker